JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Project Description:**

-- Using an API, I extracted Yelp data and mergeed it with health inspections data from city-wide inspections through the health department for Pizza restaurants in Brooklyn.
+- Using an API, I extracted Yelp data and merged it with health inspections data from city-wide inspections through the health department for Pizza restaurants in Brooklyn.
 - By employing hypothesis testing, I attempted to investigate the relationship between elevated inspection scores and the likelihood of restaurants in Brooklyn that serve pizza garnering enhanced reviews on Yelp.
 - I used multiple visualization techniques to represent the various aspects of Brooklyn Pizza Restaurants.